bobre1234/Script-MacOS-FindEmails/README.md

 # MacOS - FindEmails

-This is a group of scripts which was used to retrieve emails on MacOS
+This is a group of scripts which was used to retrieve emails from the Mail application on MacOS.
+You must execute the script on the MacOS where you want to retrieve the emails.

 Stack : shell, python